azliuu/CSE13s/hw5/DESIGN.md

 bool score_guess(char *secret, char *guess, char *result) {
         Loop through each character in the secret word with increment i.
-            Loop through each character in the guess word with increment j. if the guess[j] does not appear in any of the the secret word slots [i] add 'x' to the result[j] position.
+            Loop through each character in the guess word with increment j. set each character of guess to lower case set each character of secret to lower case if the guess[j] does not appear in any of the the secret word slots [i] add 'x' to the result[j] position.
                 if the letter in the guess appears in the secret word, but is not in the corresponding slot add 'y' to the result[j] position.
                 if the letter in the guess matches the corresponding letter in the secret word add 'g' to the result[j] position.
+                if guess is an exact match with secret set all the characters in result to 'g' and return true
+       return false
 }
 ```
 The result has enough memory for a string of length 5 (at least 6 bytes long).
-So the loop should go until reaching the null character '\0' in the guess char.
+So the loop should go until reaching the null character '\0' in the guess/secret chars.
+In order to handle case issues `tolower() in ctypes.h` can be used to guarantee the words are all lower-case letters ignoring the case of user's input.
 Setting/checking each letter can be done by treating the chars as an array `guess[j]` `result[j]` and `secret[i]`.
 By using two for loops, each letter in guess can be checked with every letter in the secret word in order to satisfy each check.
 ```
 bool valid_guess(char *guess, char **vocabulary, size_t num_words) {
             Loop through the list of accepted words.